 Automation also enables valuable security controls like “break the build.”
 This security failsafe mechanism is based on an automated risk scoring system that alerts someone when risk exceeds a predetermined threshold.
 At this point, all building processes freeze until developers remedy the security issue.
 Once the security issue is fixed, developers may finish the build and deliver the application.

-4. Security of Tools and Architecture
+4. Security of tools and architecture

 Secure software starts with safe DevOps environments.
 Protecting tools, access, and architecture is critical in any DevOps system.
 Security teams should take the lead to select and check all system security tools’ configurations to ensure proper function before these systems are approved for widespread use.